YutingXiao/Amodal-Segmentation-Based-on-Visible-Region-Segmentation-and-Shape-Prior/README.md

 This is the PyTorch preview version implementation of our AAAI 2021 paper:

-"Amodal Segmentation Based on Visible Region Segmentation and Shape Prior".
+"Amodal Segmentation Based on Visible Region Segmentation and Shape Prior" (VRSP-Net).

 It is based on the Detectron2.
 Detectron2 is Facebook AI Research's next generation software system.